openlegacy/openlegacy-public-hub-demos/mainframe-ims/banking/README.md

- ## Test The Assets
+ ## Test the Assets
  > **NOTE:**
-> The test asset command must run from the module directory and you must be logged in to the hub.
+> The test asset command must run from the module directory and you must be logged into the hub.
 > `ol login -api-key <your api key>`

 ### Open Account